 Dhappa takes you back to the golden right at the onset with Pankhuri Gangwal’s introduction as an anchor.

 The story is laced with a lot of drama and conflict and that is played out well on the stage on a majority of the times.
+Akshay Mishra’s fine presentation of various situations as a director is noteworthy.
 The elaborated scenes between Kumar and Shyam are a mixture of drama and humour.
 Kumar’s conversations with Iravati are more serious and deep.

 Dhappa boasts of some rich set designing with minute detailing that brings back the bygone era.
 The use of lights is creative while the background score adapts to different emotions effortlessly.
 Ajit Kumar Srivastava, Amit Ranjan Srivastava and Radha Srivastava’s musical performances elevate the play.